Kuborros/FreedomManager/README.md

 Additionally, here is the VirusTotal scan result: [Here](https://www.virustotal.com/gui/file/0910a97edddff134e20a00a1ad43b973428c57b45db60d5e194becdb5112ef3b).
 I know MaxSecure shows it as "sus" (literaly), but if you check online its a common issue, like in [this example](https://www.reddit.com/r/antivirus/comments/qo9vus/is_this_safe_and_false_positive_from_virustotal/).
 And their 'report false positive' webpage 404s me.

+As for Theta, let their official site speak for itself:
+"Bitdefender Theta: All detections are based on **machine learning** which do not include detection created by malware researchers. *High chances of false positive.*"

 ## For modders:

-This mod manager installs any bepinex mod as long as it has a proper directory structure, as recommended by BepInEx devs and gamebanana (so main directory of the zip maps to main game directory)
+This mod manager installs any BepInEx mod as long as it has a proper directory structure, as recommended by BepInEx devs and GameBanana (so main directory of the zip maps to main game directory)

-MelonLoader mods can be supported, however as of now every mod out there has different directory stucture in its zipfile, which complicates things.
+MelonLoader mods can be supported, if they implement a valid directory structure.
+Using these mods is however not recommended.

 Please read our Wiki documentation on making mods [here](https://github.com/Kuborros/FreedomManager/wiki)!